 i.
-If multiple reporting methods exists (e.g. daily, weekly and/or month SBT catch reporting, reporting of tags and SBT measurements, reporting of ERS interactions etc)then, for each method, specify if it was mandatory, and if not, specify the % of SBT fishing that was covered.
+If multiple reporting methods exists (e.g. daily, weekly and/or month SBT catch reporting, reporting of tags and SBT measurements, reporting of ERS interactions etc) then, for each reporting method, specify if it was mandatory, and if not, specify the % of SBT fishing the reporting method covered.

-The mandatory daily log book is submitted to the competed authority or a commissioned professional institution (Overseas Fisheries Development Council, OFDC) through electronic means, which consist of date of catch, vessel position, date and time of set, number of hooks set, target species, the related species including ERS (e.g. sharks, seabirds, sea turtles, etc.), individual measurements of SBT (length, weight, and product type), and discards/release by species.
+The mandatory daily log book is submitted to the competed authority or a commissioned professional institution (Overseas Fisheries Development Council, OFDC) through electronic means, which consist of date of catch, vessel position, date and time of set, number of hooks set, target species, the related species including ERS (e.g., sharks, seabirds, sea turtles, etc.), individual measurements of SBT (length, weight, and product type), and discards/release of ERS.